Microelectromechanical system oscillator: Comparing MEMS and quartz oscillators

 Quartz oscillators are sold in much larger quantities than MEMS oscillators, and are widely used and understood by electronics engineers.
 Therefore, quartz oscillators provide the baseline from which MEMS oscillators are compared.

 Recent advances have enabled MEMS-based timing devices to offer performance levels similar, and sometimes superior, to quartz devices.
 MEMS oscillator signal quality as measured by phase noise is now sufficient for most applications.
-Phase noise of −150 dBc at 10 kHz from 10 MHz is now available, a level that is generally only needed for radio frequency (RF) applications.
+Devices with phase noise of -159 dBc/Hz at a 10 kHz offset for a 19.2 MHz carrier frequency are now available, a level that is generally only needed for radio frequency (RF) applications.
 MEMS oscillators are now available with integrated jitter under 1.0 picosecond, measured from 12 kHz to 20 MHz, a level that is normally required for high speed serial data links, such as SONET and SyncE, and some instrumentation applications.

 Short term stability, startup time, and power consumption, are similar to those of quartz.
 In some cases, MEMS oscillators show lower power consumption than that of quartz.